-Ajaya Davidson and Sangita Moskow weave a musical fusion of classical Indian and Western music on keyboard and sarod.
+Ajaya Davidson weaves a musical fusion of classical Indian and Western music on keyboard.
 The music creates a lush undercurrent for chanting, open listening and meditation.
 Come and experience original songs and chants in Sanskrit and English and with the poetry of Rumi and Shakespeare!

 Suggested donation: $5-10, no one turned away for lack of funds

 Feel the power of musical space and time.